 - For workers later diagnosed with CBD, the yearly averages dropped from 9 to less than 1 per year for the respective time frames.
 The CBDPP and the BAWR have been critical in reducing CBD among workers and remain valuable occupational health programs.

-- The data in the BAWR have been used by both the DOE Office of Inspector General (OIG) and by the reporting organizations to investigate the effectiveness of sites’ beryllium protection and prevention programs or follow-up to assure that recommendations from audits have been implemented.
-The BAWR has also done special analyses for individual reporting organizations to help with quality assurance of their data and to prepare for internal or external audits.
-This cumulative data resource has proven to be more comprehensive and accurate than individual sites’ records, as well as designed to make comparisons between the health and exposure information easier.
+- The data in the BAWR have been used by both the DOE Office of Inspector General and by the reporting organizations to investigate the effectiveness of sites’ beryllium protection and prevention programs or follow-up to assure that recommendations from audits have been implemented.
+The BAWR has also provided special analyses for individual reporting organizations to help with quality assurance of their data and to prepare for internal or external audits.
+This cumulative data resource has proven to be more comprehensive and accurate than individual sites’ records, as well as designed to provide easy comparisons between the health and exposure information.

 - Data from the BAWR were included in the Federal Register on June 7, 2016, in support of proposed amendments to 10 CFR 850.
-These proposed changes to the rule, reflecting the DOE goals to achieve aggressive reduction and minimization of worker exposures to airborne beryllium, will further strengthen the current CBDPP, worker protection programs, and reporting of affected workers.
-As part of the justification for lowering DOE established personal exposure limits (PELs), BAWR analyzed the effects of the current cutoff of 2.0 µg/m3, as well as lowering it to several levels between 1.0 and 0.33 µg/m3.
+These proposed changes to the rule, reflecting DOE goals to achieve aggressive reduction and minimization of worker exposures to airborne beryllium, will further strengthen the current CBDPP, worker protection programs, and reporting of affected workers.
+As part of the justification for lowering DOE established personal exposure limits (PELs), BAWR data was analyzed to determine the effects of the current cutoff of 2.0 µg/m3, and played a critical role in lowering it to several levels between 1.0 and 0.33 µg/m3.